Community Air

-Community Air is a non-profit resident association in the city of Toronto, Ontario, Canada that seeks to have the Toronto Island Airport shut down and its lands converted to park land.
+Community Air is a non-profit resident association in the city of Toronto, Ontario, Canada that seeks to have the Toronto Island Airport shut down and its lands converted to parkland.
 The association is concerned about noise, pollution and safety aspects of the airport's operation.
-The group has regularly held protests at the airport site and at the airport's operator's (the Toronto Port Authority) general meetings.
+The group has regularly held protests at the airport site and at the general meetings of the airport's operator (the Toronto Port Authority).

 History

 Opposition to the island airport goes back to the 1930s, when a plan to build a tunnel to the islands for a new airport was shut down after a federal election.
 The Toronto mayor at the time was a Toronto Islands resident and opponent of the project.
 After his death, Toronto City Council revived the airport project, without the tunnel, to be Toronto's main airport.
 This airport has remained in use since 1939, serving mainly general aviation.
 An airport at Malton, Ontario instead became Toronto's main airport and is today's Pearson Airport.

 A plan was raised in the 1970s to add scheduled passenger service at the island airport by federal politicians.
 At the time, Toronto was a two-tier government.
 The City of Toronto was part of Metropolitan Toronto.
 Local opposition appeared to the plan to add planes to the airport.
 The City of Toronto opposed the plan, while Metro Toronto voted in favour.
 A compromise was reached in 1983 allowing only STOL type planes to use the airport with jets banned, and no runway expansion allowed.

 In the 1990s, plans were revived to expand the airport, and Toronto City Council, now an amalgamated city government voted in favour of building a bridge, although the plan never progressed beyond a plan on paper.
 However in 1999, the Toronto Port Authority was formed, a new agency tasked with managing the airport and Toronto harbour.
 The agency took on a pro-airport expansion position and started pushing the airport expansion idea publicly.
 The agency expressed the opinion, backed by a 2001 consultant's study, that the airport could not survive as is, and had to expand or shut down.
 The TPA proposed the expansion of the airport for its economic benefit to the city.